steafish/translate/README.md

 This is a simple plugin that will enable your application having in-context translated text in your application.
 It will also make it simple to do translation of the texts to other languages.

-There are some basic options that you need to be aware of before starting to use this component.

-It has the following uses:
+#How does it work?

+## In production

+With a import-statement you can get all of your translations into memory while running in production environment.
+If you do not like that you can read it from Firebase or your own server.
+You decide the location of your strings.

+## While developing

-1. Use it as it was a ordinary div
+1. Use it as it was a ordinary span-tag.
+It does not have any styling.
+This means that you are in control of the styling.
-2. Make use of the array-container
-3. Use your server/database for your translations
+3. Use your server/database for your translations.
+In the setup you decide where the strings should be recorded.
+You write the strings in program-code, and your strings will be recorded in the way you specify.
+Note that the strings will be recorded in the language you specify.
+This will be your source language
+4. When you are ready, you can translate your strings in your application, just by setting two variables, all of your strings are editable in the language you require

-The options will be exlained in more detailed below.
+The setup options will be exlained in more detailed below.
 First of all you should do some basic tests before using it in your application

-## Project setup
+# Project setup

 Install the component using npm or using your gui.
 Here is how you would do it using npm:
 ```